 One abides as that.

 He reminds us that this is not a dualistic knowing (of objects), but just BEING THAT.
-The word ‘know’ is just a dualistic phrase used, dualistic as it implies a knower and something that is known, whereas here there is no knower or know, just BEING-AWARENESS:
+The word ‘know’ is just a dualistic phrase used, dualistic as it implies a knower and something that is known, whereas here there is no knower or known, just BEING-AWARENESS.
+Ramana continues to make it clear for us:

 27. ज्ञानवर्जिताऽज्ञानहीनचित् ।